altnetseattle/olympia_software_craftsmanship_workshop/Stories/Stories.markdown

 * As an IR, I want to be able to flag a citizen for tracking, the flag indicating the concern: "loon", "paranoid", "anti-gov't paranoid loon", etc.

+* As a Incident Manager, I want to be notified of new incidents that are marked as "crisis" or "urgent", so I can dispatch the appropriate authorities.

 [1]: http://ableprobe.com
      "AbleProbe.com"